tkhan2021/ELK-Stack-Project/README.md

 These files have been tested and are now being used to create a live ELK deployment on Azure.
 They may be used to re-create the whole deployment seen in the image above.
 Select components of the playbook (.yml) file, such as Filebeat, can also be used to install only certain parts of it.

-The following ansible-playbooks are needed to create and install DVWA and the ELK-server
+The following ansible-playbooks are needed to create and install DVWA and the ELK-server: